Agoen/MLinmotion/README.md

 ## How to Setup

-Downloading Visual Studio Code (VS code) for Window system and Mac Os system through the link: https://code.visualstudio.com/Download
+#### 1) Downloading Visual Studio Code (VS code) for Window system and Mac Os system through the link: https://code.visualstudio.com/Download

-***For the Window system:
+    For the Window system:

         1. Click on the link above and select the VS code for the Window system as the symbol on the left in the picture below:

         2. After the Vs code file is downloaded, open the VS code file, the screen would be appeared as the picture below, the click on “I agree the agreement” and click on “Next.”

         3. Then click on “Next” to past “Select Desination Location” and “Started New Folder” until you are in the “Select Additional Tasks” then click the box following boxes that is under the “Additional icons” Section as the picture below:

         4. Click on “Next” then downloading the VS code is finished.

-***For Mac OS systems:
+    For Mac OS systems:

         1. Downloading the VS code then open the VS code file then you will be under this picture below then click “Open” and you are set in downloading VS code for Mac OS system:

         2. Further guidelines of downloading VS code will be through this YouTube tutorial link: https://www.youtube.com/watch?v=bN6DE-4uFNo.

+#### 2) Download Git, which is an open-source version control system which will allow you to run the code on your own machine.

+    The instructions to setup Git on your VSCode will be though this link. https://www.geeksforgeeks.org/how-to-install-git-in-vs-code/

+#### 3) Download extensions for live server.

+    1. First go to the extensions tab on the left-hand side of VSCode and then search “Live Server.”
+Install the application that has a purple logo and is by the publisher Ritwick Dey.

+    2. After the download has completed there should be a “Go Live” button on the bottom right side of the VSCode as shown below.

+#### 4) Cloning your respository.

+    1. Now you need to use git to “clone over the repository” into your machine.
+This will finally allow you see transfer all the code onto your computer.
+To do this you need to create a terminal in VSCode and type in “git clone” and then url of the repository.
+To get the url of the repository you can click on the green code button, then under local and HTTPS there should be a url that you can copy.

+    2. It should look something like this in the terminal.

+    3. Now you should be able to finally run the current version of the program by opening the “MLM_Frontend.html” file and clicking the “Go Live” button on the bottom left.

 ## The Front-End
 ### Webapge (html and js file):
 * **Description:** The html and javascript files work together to create an interactive webpage where the user can choose what distinct joints will be selected on each pose all while displaying a video that is be taken by the camera.